Gaggiolo & Cremenaga Border Crossing

 Check for any temporary spot-check notices via official Swiss or Italian border sources if driving.
 Bring your documents, cross the short road or path, and enjoy the smooth shift between Italian lakefront and Swiss Ticino.
 This understated urban border offers a simple, scenic way to hop between two countries along Lake Lugano.
 Safe travels.

-See other crossings between Italy and Switzerland
+See other crossings between Switzerland and Italy

-See other crossings between Italy and Switzerland
+See other crossings between Switzerland and Italy

 0.0